Code-Institute-Submissions/Half-the-group/README.md

 - The logo was too big on mobile devices so I deleted letter-spacing in the CSS-file and did adjustments with size and padding to the right which resolved the problem.

 # Deployment
 I have used Github to deploy my website.
-Here you can find it:
+It is deployed directly from the master branch.
+When new commits are done in the master branch the webpage will update automatically.
+The landning page must be named index.html in order to work correctly.

  https://kristina-liv.github.io/Half-the-group/